neherim/dep-list-collector/README.md

 2) Run dep-list-collector:
     ```shell
     java -jar dep-list-collector.jar -i input.txt
     ```
+   Or, if you want to exclude from the output all dependencies that already exist in your private repository, you can
+   run:
+    ```shell
+    java -jar dep-list-collector.jar -i input.txt -e https://nexus.my-company.org/maven/
+    ```

 3) After some time it will create output.txt with all dependencies in the current folder: